mark-thompson/whole-foods-deliverance/README.md

 When a slot is found, a friendly voice emanates from your speakers informing you of your good fortune.

+If called with the `--checkout` flag, the program will also attempt to select a slot for you and checkout automatically.

 Optionally, you can choose to be notified via SMS (Twilio) and/or Telegram by supplying API credentials in `conf.toml`.

 More on these services here: